ritesh-2124/Codemancers-NodeJS/README.md

 # env

-# for testing purpose i am adding etereal email you can create new one
+### For testing purpose i am adding etereal email you can create new one from https://ethereal.email/

 MONGO_URI=your_mongo_uri